toaderflorin/florintoader/_posts/2017-08-31-providence-accounting.markdown

 So far so good.

-Now the million dollar question is *if the universe started from a single symmetric point, and the laws are so symmetric, where does all this variance and uniformity we see in the world around us come from?*
+Now the 6.4 billion dollar question is *if the universe started from a single symmetric point, and the laws are so symmetric, where does all this variance and uniformity we see in the world around us come from?*

 Stay tuned.